emustudio/emuStudio/README.md

 # Features highlight

-* Written in Java

-* Main module with Graphical User Interface (GUI)

-* Simple computer schema editor
+* Computer schema designer / editor
+* Simple IDE

-* Source code editor with support of syntax highlighting
+    - Source code editor with syntax highlighting
+    - Ability to compile and directly transfer code to emulator

-* CPU debugger with interactive disassembler other features
+    - CPU debugger with interactive disassembler
+* Components of a computer are independent plug-ins like CPU, memory and devices

-* Operating memory and devices can have their own GUI windows
+    - Operating memory and devices can have their own GUI windows
 * Automatic emulation run from command line
 * Several predefined computer sets and plug-ins
 * Consistent API for development of custom plug-ins

 # Predefined computers, and hardware